alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 slightly below the global average of 4.5 but well within the margin of error.

-We have not quantified the percentage of female attendants, but it should be well above 10%.
+We have not quantified the percentage of female attendees, but it should be well above 10%.

 We had a lot of foreign speakers in the international track.